Shed maintenance - tips from the experts

 To keep your shed looking great and in tip top condition takes regular maintenance.
-But which jobs should top your list of priorities?
+But which jobs should become priorities?
 To find out, we turned to the people who know best – shed owners who’ve learnt a thing or two about keeping their sheds ship shape.
-Here are our favourite sheddies’ top shed maintenance tips.
+Here are our favourite shed maintenance tips from experienced sheddies.

 Clear debris

-To avoid your shed walls rotting from the bottom up, Andy at Workshop Shed says: “Clear away any soil or plant build up from around the base...”
+To avoid your shed walls rotting from the bottom up, Andy at Workshop Shed says that you should “clear away any soil or plant build up from around the base.”

 Look for signs of damp such as moss or algae on the outside or fungus on the inside and clean those off.